christopher-ward/SCIP-Accessibility/index.md

       - This is helpful for learning at exactly which dimensions the page "breaks" or stops looking how you want it to look and can be planned for accordingly
         - This can allow for more precise control of the look of your site as the screen dimension and orientation changes through the use of custom CSS Media Queries.
       - This feature isn't as useful currently but if further customization, or development of a new site is desired, then this feature could be helpful
-- More information about "Device Mode" and its features can be accessed in [Google's "Simulate mobile devices with Device Mode" docs](https://developer.chrome.com/docs/devtools/device-mode/#viewport){:target="_blank" rel="noopener"}{:target="_blank" rel="noopener"}
+- More information about "Device Mode" and its features can be accessed in [Google's "Simulate mobile devices with Device Mode" docs](https://developer.chrome.com/docs/devtools/device-mode/#viewport){:target="_blank" rel="noopener"}
 - Luckily WordPress themes come with mobile responsive versions already programmed in and can be modified to an extent
   - Additional customizations for multiple desired mobile sizes and orientations may require custom CSS integration
   - The current version of the site is still viewable on most devices as shown in the above gif
 - There is a very similar option in Firefox and easy to access once you know how to access it in Google Chrome

 #### Firefox Developer Tools and Accessibility
-- Below is a gif of how to access the Firefox Developer Tools and Accessibility menu on the [Mozilla Firefox Browser](https://www.mozilla.org/en-US/firefox/){:target="_blank" rel="noopener"}{:target="_blank" rel="noopener"}
+- Below is a gif of how to access the Firefox Developer Tools and Accessibility menu on the [Mozilla Firefox Browser](https://www.mozilla.org/en-US/firefox/){:target="_blank" rel="noopener"}
 - [View gif of Firefox Inspector and its Accessibility panel - PDF Version will open gif in default browser](https://christopher-ward.github.io/SCIP-Accessibility/media/Mo8OzPleN-Firefox_DevTools_comp_40d.gif){:target="_blank" rel="noopener"}

 ![The Accessibility panel of FireFox Inspector is accessed using the instructions below and scans can be done to check for multiple accessibility opportunities - There is also a color blindness simulator showing what the webpage looks like for viewers with various types of color blindness.](media/Mo8OzPleN-Firefox_DevTools_comp_40d.gif)